visit-dav/visit/src/doc/dev_manual/test_suite.rst

    However, in almost all other cases, steps b) and c) can and probably should be avoided.
    Instead, developers are encouraged to adopt new practices and use new testing features where tests *and* their expected outcomes are programmatically included in *just* the ``.py``, so there is no need for separate *baseline* files and/or new data files.

-The test suite will find your added .py files the next time it runs.
+The test suite will find your added ``.py`` files the next time it runs.
 So, you don't have to do anything special other than adding the .py file.

 One subtlety about the current test modality is what we call *mode specific baselines*.
-In theory, it should not matter what mode VisIt_ is run in to produce an image.
+In theory, it should not matter what mode VisIt_ uses to produce an image or numerical/textual output.
-The image should be identical across modes.
+The results should be identical across modes.
-In practice there is a long list of things that can contribute to a handful of pixel differences in the same test images run in different modes.
+In practice there is a long list of things that can contribute to subtle pixel differences images and small numerical differences in text.
 This has lead to mode specific baselines.
 In the baseline directory, there are subdirectories with names corresponding to modes we currently run.
 When it becomes necessary to add a mode specific baseline, the baseline file should be added to the appropriate baseline subdirectory.